Zuehlke/linux-developer-vm-with-ansible/README.md

 ### Main tools

-These are the main tools included in this developer VM:
+These are the main tools included in this [Ubuntu 22.04 Desktop](https://ubuntu.com/download/desktop) based Developer VM:

  * [Git](https://git-scm.com/) - your version control system of choice :)
  * [VSCode](https://code.visualstudio.com/) - as a general purpose (code) editor, e.g. for updating the Ansible roles when working from within the developer VM